mukkino/itch-batch-downloader/README.md

 - enough storage for your games
 - itch.io login cookies in a Netscape cookies.txt format (see below)
-- an operating system which is supported by Python 3. note that this script has been tested only on Microsoft Windows
+- an operating system which is supported by Python 3.
+Note that this script has been tested only on Microsoft Windows

 ## Usage